Beyond (band): Death of Wong Ka Kui

 The death occurred at the prime of the band's career, with the tremendously successful song "Boundless Oceans, Vast Skies" released around the time.
 His funeral procession caused traffic in various major streets in Hong Kong to come to a standstill, and many top Hong Kong Cantopop singers of the time attended and paid tribute at the funeral.
 Criticisms followed that the Japanese were having too many late night shows of this type, and the TV station crews were overworked.

 During this period, both the Mandarin and Japanese versions of the album were on halt.
 The Japanese version, "This is Love 1" was released on 25 July 1993 and was intended to be a double album.
-However, this plan was changed due to Ka Kui’s death before finishing it.
-A day after Ka Kui was admitted to the hospital, Fun House released the band's third double A-side Japanese single, featuring two lead tracks "くちびるを奪いたい", the Japanese version of "Wan Quan Di Ai Ba" sung by Ka Kui and Steve, while "遥かなる夢に～Far away～" is the Japanese version of "Boundless Oceans, Vast Skies" to celebrate the band's tenth anniversary.
+However, this plan was changed due to Ka Kui's death before finishing it.
+A day after Ka Kui was admitted to the hospital, Fun House released the band's third double A-side Japanese single, featuring two lead tracks "くちびるを奪いたい", the Japanese version of "Love Completely"（完全地愛吧） sung by Ka Kui andKa Kui's younger brother Steve（Wong Ka Keung）, while "遥かなる夢に～Far away～" is the Japanese version of "Boundless Oceans, Vast Skies"（海闊天空） to celebrate the band's tenth anniversary.

 The Mandarin version, "Boundless Oceans, Vast Skies", same name as the lead single, was released on 9 September 1993.
-The album was recorded by the remaining members of the band to fulfil Ka Kui’s wish of finishing it.
-Steve and Paul recorded their respective vocals for "It’s Hard to Express Love" and "Cannot Help", Mandarin versions of "Wan Quan Di Ai Ba" and "Wishful Thinking".
-Songs that included Ka Kui’s vocals were untouched out of respect for him.
+The album was recorded by the remaining members of the band to fulfil Ka Kui's wish of finishing it.
+Steve and Paul recorded their respective vocals for "It’s Hard to Express Love"（愛不容易說） and "Cannot Help"（身不由己）, Mandarin versions of "Love Completely"（完全地愛吧） and "Daydream"（妄想）.
+Songs that included Ka Kui's vocals were untouched out of respect for him.
 Singles from the Cantonese and Japanese version of the album were also added into it.

-Post Ka Kui era (1994-1999)
+Post Ka Kui era (1994–1999)

 Second Floor Back Suite

 After the death of Wong, there was debate as to whether the remaining trio should continue to record and perform as Beyond.
 Eventually, they reappeared on 30 November 1993 in Hong Kong at the Composer's Tribute Night concert.

 Throughout Beyond's trio era, their sound shifted from progressive rock to alternative rock.

 Beyond's first album as a trio in that era was 2nd Floor Back Suite (二樓後座), was released on 4 June 1994.
 This album pays tribute towards the deceased Ka Kui with "Paradise" by Paul, the instrumental "We Don't Wanna Make It Without You" composed by the band, "Scar" and "Wishing You Happiness" by Ka Keung.
 Ka Keung sang "Wake Up", composed by the trio as well to express how Hong Kong fans are blindly supporting singers during their era which stirred up controversy.
 They have also written the sweet melody song "There Is Always Love" to their fans as a gift of appreciation for supporting them throughout the years.